Streetcars of the Chattanooga Area

 |Carline Road in Rossville, on the former route of the Chattanooga Railway & Light Company's interurban line.

 Return of the Broad Gauge

 The CR&L also built an electric streetcar line on the old Broad Gauge right of way of the Chattanooga & Lookout Mountain Railway, which had been abandoned in 1899.
 While the steam locomotives that had previously traveled the route needed a switchback on the west side of the mountain, the electric cars did not have the same limitations.
 The switchback was replaced with a 180-degree curve, eliminating the stop-reverse movement of the steam trains.
 Cars began operating on the 15-mile route, which came to be called the "Surface Line," in 1913.
-(Photo at top of page).
+(See 1914 map).

 After three money-losing years, the owners of the Surface Car line sought to discontinue the service, but local protests kept the operation more or less intact until 1920.
 In that year the cars ended service up and down the mountain, although trolleys continued to operate on top until 1928.

 Today most of the mountainside route of the Broad Gauge railroad has been preserved as the Guild-Hardy Trail, owned and managed by the Lookout Mountain Conservancy.
 Also, the general route of the Narrow Gauge railroad can be followed by walking the Bluff Trail between Sunset Rock and Point Park near the top of the mountain.